-If the system is configured to be StandAlone (as described in Section 5.1.1) only the 31221 port is used, the others are not opened or used.
+If the system is configured to be StandAlone (as described in Section 5.2.1) none of the ports will be opened or used.

-5.2 Persistence config
+5.3 Persistence config

 The persistence service, provided by the dope_main executable has a few different features that might be good to know about.
 It has two backends, one that persists entities to files, and one that persists them to a database.